ManipulativeConsultant/two-armed-bandit/README.md

 Now, everybody complains that [RL doesn't work yet](https://www.alexirpan.com/2018/02/14/rl-hard.html) and that [Deep is hardly helping](https://himanshusahni.github.io/2018/02/23/reinforcement-learning-never-worked.html).
 And with just.
 Training a RL algorithm is brittle: It's highly depends on the initialization of the network and the parameters, so you repeat the same experiment again and again.
 You see your algorithm improving and then retreats.
 You're puzzled because it does so while the loss function continues improving.
 You can choose the best temporary network along the way and call it a day, but there is nothing you can do to further improve the result.

-So the claim here is that you just chose the wrong consultant.
-Or at least you chose **the wrong way to pay him**.
-It's choosing low-reward actions, and tells you that other options have an even lower mean reward, so he'll be more accurate because they are so low-variance and predictable.
+So what we claim here is that you just chose the wrong consultant.
+Or at least chose the wrong way to pay him.
+It's choosing low-reward actions, and tells you they are high-reward ones, so he'll be more accurate because they are so low-variance and predictable.
 And you'll never catch its manipulation cause you keep testing it on what it chose.

 First, let's prove this loss-gaps exists.
 We take a simple game: two slots machines (or "Multi-Armed Bandit" as they're called in RL), the right one gives 1 reward but with high variance, and the left one is broken, so it gives 0 reward with 0 variance.
 We call it the Broken-Armed-Bandit.
 Now, you have to decide which one to use each game episode.
 Seems easy?
 Not for Q-learning.